jwiedeman/Apollo64/js/README.md

 - `--quiet` – Suppress per-event logging while still printing the final summary.
 - `--checklist-step-seconds <seconds>` – Configure how long the auto-advance crew spends on each checklist step (default `15`).
 - `--manual-checklists` – Disable auto-advance so external tools or manual operators can acknowledge steps.
+- `--manual-script <path>` – Path to a manual action script JSON file to replay during the run.
+- `--record-manual-script <path>` – Capture auto crew acknowledgements into a manual action script for deterministic parity testing.

 ## Module Overview
 - `src/index.js` – CLI entrypoint that wires the loader, scheduler, resource model, and simulation loop.